 7. Cocoa Beach

 This family-friendly East Coast beach town is the best known along Florida’s Space Coast.
 Cocoa Beach is a combination of a tech hub and a surfing town, which makes it popular for both business trips and leisure travel.

 The fantastic waves at Cocoa Beach make it a surfer’s paradise.
-You can rent a board and take surf lessons, or simply go shopping at the legendary Ron Jon Surf Shop.
+You can rent a board and take surfing lessons, spend a beach day on the sand, or simply go shopping at the legendary Ron Jon Surf Shop, the largest surf shop in the world.
 There’s also an abundance of exciting adventure activities suitable for both families and couples on a romantic holiday.
 This includes a range of options, from golf and fishing to relaxing at a spa, parasailing, exploring the Westgate Cocoa Beach Pier, or simply chilling on the beach.